PSI Bridge application information

 - If transcripts are in a language other than English, an English translation is required.

 - Unofficial transcripts downloaded from the student’s institution are sufficient.

 - Unofficial English translations are sufficient.

 - Minimum of one reference letter (up to two), where referees will be asked to evaluate the candidate’s abilities and motivation, academic background, and group collaboration skills.

 - Statement of interest.
 The statement should describe the applicant’s reasons for applying to the Bridge program, the applicant’s preparation for the program, and any other information that may aid the admissions committee in evaluating the applicant’s ability and motivation to pursue a graduate degree in physics.
 A strong statement of interest will include a discussion of what physics and mathematics topics the applicant hopes to learn during the Bridge program.

 - Within the application, students will be required to self-declare their level of English proficiency.
-Applicants may be contacted for an interview or may be asked to complete a short written assessment.
+Applicants may be contacted for an interview.

 Financial support for PSI Bridge

 While there are no participation fees for PSI Bridge, Perimeter Institute recognizes that participation in an online program may be a financial burden to some students.
 Financial support, such as IT equipment, is available to participants based on their needs.